nodejs/node/doc/api/http.md

 * `socket` {net.Socket}

 Emitted after a socket is assigned to this request.
+This event is sometimes passed a `duplex` {stream.Duplex} which `socket` {net.Socket} extends rather than being passed a socket.

 ### Event: 'timeout'
 <!-- YAML